Hazegard/Goauld-doc/content/en/04-client/02-tui.md

 weight: 2
 ---

-The client provides a Text-based User Interface (TUI) to monitor and manage connected agents.
+The client provides a text-based user interface (TUI) to monitor and manage connected agents.

 ![test](TUI.png)